Please note that we are in the process of overhauling the ajarn.com resume system so this article applies to the existing format only.

-I mean - are you truly a native speaker?
-Then why when I open up some resumes, are they littered with basic grammatical errors that no native speaker would realistically make?
+I mean are you truly a native speaker?
+When I look at some of the resumes, they are littered with basic grammatical errors that no native speaker would realistically make?
 Certainly not a native English speaker who's looking for a job teaching English.
-Be honest where your native language is concerned or you'll end up wasting people's time - including your own.
+Also be honest about what your native language is or you'll end up wasting people's time - including your own.

 Clear out your inbox

-If schools want to contact you about a vacant position and their e-mail comes back at them like a boomerang, they won't make a note of it and contact you on another day.
-They'll move on to the next person and you'll be forgotten.
+If schools want to contact you about a vacant position and the e-mail bounces back, teacher hirers won't make a note of it and contact you on another day.
+They'll move on to the next person and you'll be instantly forgotten.
 Make sure to tidy out your inbox and leave yourself room for new e-mails.
-Employers are guilty of this sort of internet crime as well, but I've told them till I'm blue in the face and it hasn't made a great deal of difference I'm afraid.
-It's yet another good reason not to use Hotmail accounts.....for anything!
+Employers are guilty of not clearing out their inbox as well, but I've told them till I'm blue in the face and it hasn't made a great deal of difference I'm afraid.

 Send a cover letter!

 The final section of the on-line resume is titled 'employee requirements'.
-For some bizarre reason, many teachers have seen this as an extra place to list skills and achievements.
 The 'employee requirements' section is the section where you tell employers what you are looking for in a job.